themonster2015/ticket-sys/README.md

 - Enter 'payment_error' to receive payment error message.

 - Enter anything else to stimulate a successful transaction.

+All reservations not paid within 15 minutes will expire and the user will have to start again.
+The unpaid reservations will be deleted from the database through a cronjob that runs every 16 minutes.

 ## Getting started